Welcome to Children's Hope!

-Children's Hope was founded in 2000, with a goal of "not being the biggest agency, but to be the best at what we do."
+Children's Hope is a non-profit organization that was founded in 2000, with a goal of "not being the biggest agency, but to be the best at what we do."
 Our agency tailors to the needs of many children from many different walks of life, allowing us to be diverse.
 We provide a foundation for our resource (foster) parents to ensure they have a professional level of support when they enroll with us.
 We believe in providing a positive experience.
 We are licensed by the state of California through CARF (Children at Risk Foundation) .

 Resource (foster) parents are destined to love, protect, heal, strengthen, comfort, teach, uplift, encourage, nourish, guide, inspire, and cherish children.
 Our children also known as our clients come from displaced homes that involve many different forms of trauma such as neglect, emotional and sexual abuse.